xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part1.md

 Traditional / non-hybrid ACLs are stored in the internal TCAM, even on -SE systems.

-If you check memory utilisation in 6.1.x:
+You can check memory utilisation in 6.1.x with:

 <div class="highlighter-rouge">
 <pre class="highlight">